keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 ### Elixxir/[Client API (xxDK)](https://git.xx.network/elixxir/client)

-All Clients use the Client API to interact and send messages with the cMix network.
+All Clients use the Client API to interact and send messages with the cMixx network.
 In addition, it uses Go mobile to produce a library compatible with iOS and Android.

 ### Elixxir/[User Discovery (UD)](https://git.xx.network/elixxir/user-discovery-bot)